 3. Melted chocolate can also be used to make chocolate lollipops.
 Using a mold and lollipop sticks, the chocolate can be melted into heart shapes.
 Once the candy is cool and firm, the lollipops can be wrapped with clear wrap and a ribbon tied to the stick.
 Kids can put these lollipops into gift baskets for their siblings on Valentine’s Day.

 4. My kids learned to cook by making breakfast.
-Surprise the family with a breakfast created by the younger members of the family.
+Surprise the family with a breakfast created by the younger family members.
 Heart-shaped pancakes can be made with a mold in the frying pan or on the griddle.
 Omelets in the shape of love can be created using the same mold.
 If Valentine’s Day falls on a weekday, kids can plan their Valentine’s Day breakfast for the Sunday before the day so that everyone can relax and enjoy the breakfast.

 5. A Valentine’s Day cake would make a sweet treat for after dinner.
 Kids can create a series of small cakes using individual mold pans or one cake.
-A round cake can be used and a stencil cut to shape the cake into a heart after it is baked.
-Let the kids mix the ingredients together and spread icing on the cooled cakes.
+A round cake and a stencil can be cut to shape the cake into a heart after it is baked.
+Let the kids mix the ingredients and spread icing on the cooled cakes.
 As an extra touch, they can write the name of each family member including themselves on the cakes.

-All sorts of treats can be made by kids.
+Kids can make all sorts of treats.
 Give them a sampling of recipes and let them choose the ones they want to make.
 Plan your strategy at least a week in advance so that there is time to gather all of the ingredients.